 I regularly fly on British Airways out of London Heathrow to Nice, just have a read of my European British Airways Flight Reviews to find out what the Heathrow route is like, but today I flew from Gatwick.
 Read More.

 I love a British Airways afternoon tea.
 Even when it’s not the greatest in flavor, it fills my stomach and passes the time on the flight.
 Well, my dear traveler, British Airways scones are officially back!
 Read More.

 Yesterday, I flew from London to Geneva on a short-haul British Airways Airbus A319 in Business Class or Club Europe.
 I promised to review and feedback from my latest Club Europe flight regarding the afternoon tea scones situation.
 Read More.

 In this trip report, I review British Airways B767 in Business Class, Nice to London Heathrow.
 Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class… Read More.

 Having reviewed my usual afternoon flight on the British Airways A231 from London Heathrow to Nice in Business Class on a previous occasion, I will keep this review short and sweet.
 The seat and the plane has not changed, although… Read More.

-In this trip report, I review short haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
-British Airways offers a fairly consistent Business Class offering throughout Europe which means… Read More.
+In this trip report, I review short-haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
+British Airways offers a fairly consistent Business Class offering throughout Europe which means that… Read More.

 I have also reviewed a number of my British Airways First Class flights and my British Airways Business Class flights.
 British Airways also features in our 5 best airlines to fly to Europe in Business Class.